 At this point, you have isolated the debt monster and allocated half your income to debt repayment.
 Every month your debt is less and less.
 When you spend, you’re only spending what you can afford, and it feels great.

-When the debt is repaid, it will be time to decide if you want to find a lower paying job with a higher quality of life or just continue to live off half your income and save for the future.
+When the debt is repaid, it will be time to decide if you want to find a lower-paying job with a higher quality of life or just continue to live off half your income and save for the future.
 You might enjoy this post about saving money without looking cheap.